Join the FAAAA

 Nil Calendar Year

 Applicants who join part way through an annual period are generally asked to pay the pro-rata subscription relating to that Division.
-If you have been a previous member (i.e. your membership lapsed) or if you are in uniform, you will not be re-charged the Joining Fee.
+If you have been a previous member (i.e. your membership lapsed) or if you are in uniform, you will not be re-charged the Joining Fee where it is still applicable.

 The FAAAA’s quarterly magazine “Slipstream” contains news and views of the Association and the Fleet Air Arm more broadly.
 If you have an address in Australia you can receive this by post (hard copy), or you can elect to read it on-line (the application form will ask you whether you prefer hard or soft copy).
 To read on line you must be a current member of the FAAAA.
 Overseas members do not have a postal option.